iszczesniak/cpp/move/index.md

   * *deleted*: a compiler declares the function as deleted without the programmer requesting it.

-When a function is declared as *deleted* (regarless of whether implicitelly or explicitelly), the function is considered in overload resolution, but when the function is chosen, an error message reports the function is deleted.
+When a function is declared as *deleted* (regardless of whether implicitly or explicitly), the function is considered in overload resolution, but when the function is chosen, an error message reports the function is deleted.

-### Explicitely defaulted
+### Explicitly defaulted

-A programmer can explicitely request the default implementation of a special member function with `= default`, like this:
+A programmer can explicitly request the default implementation of a special member function with `= default`, like this:

 {% highlight c++ %}